 Your car is running perfectly.
 You take it in for its MOT and it comes away with a long list of unexpected repairs.
 You’re told some of these will be essential for the car to legally pass the MOT.

 But before you agree to the work and hand over your cash, not all the repairs may be essential, despite what your mechanic might claim.

 Ask to see your fail report.
-Remember, the MOT is split into two categories, advisories and failures.
+Remember, the MOT is split into 2 categories - advisories and failures.
 Your vehicle is still deemed roadworthy if you don’t repair the advisories.

 These should be seen to eventually, but if they aren’t urgent, they may be able to wait until your next pay day.

 Some MOT failures could be as simple as changing a bulb on a headlamp.

 If you can’t change it yourself, then it could be cheaper to shop around and get them changed elsewhere.